 COVID-19 Guidelines for Re-Opening your Food Establishment

-The Provincial Government has announced that Porcupine Health Unit is included in Reopening our Province – Stage 3.
 This guide provides you with the information you need to reopen your restaurant, or other food premise, after being closed, limited to take-out and delivery only, or restricted to outdoor dining.
-Part 1 provides advice on preparing your restaurant for food service, and Part 2 helps you to modify your premises and practices to reduce the risk of spreading COVID-19.
 This guidance is not intended to supersede the regulations in place by the Government of Ontario.

 Note: Nightclubs are not yet safe to open, except for the purpose of serving food or drinks to patrons in accordance with the conditions that apply to restaurants and bars.

 It is important to recognize that the COVID-19 situation is evolving very quickly.
-Please refer to phu.fyi/coronavirus to stay up-to-date on the latest information.
+Please refer to our COVID-19 webpage to stay up-to-date on the latest information.

 The following are recommended actions to be taken prior to opening your establishment for business:

 - Create a safety plan, post it in a place where workers and patrons will see it and have it available upon request (for example, to inspectors or law enforcement officers).

 - Check the condition of all food and discard expired or otherwise unfit products.